Adit122022/CodeMitra/README.md

-# StackWave 💡
+# CodeMitra 💡

-**StackWave** is a full-featured, community-driven Q&A platform inspired by Stack Overflow — built with **MERN stack**, **Tailwind CSS**, and powered by modern UI/UX.
+**CodeMitra** is a full-featured, community-driven Q&A platform inspired by Stack Overflow — built with **MERN stack**, **Tailwind CSS**, and powered by modern UI/UX.
 This platform is designed for developers to ask questions, share answers, collaborate, and grow together.

 > 🚧 This project is currently under development by [Aditya Sharma](https://github.com/Adit122022).
 Stay tuned for awesome features!